Indiana Judicial Center

 In addition to the completed application and non-refundable fee, you must have a certified transcript sent directly from your college or university to this office for your application to be complete.
 We cannot accept a transcript from the applicant.
 The transcript must indicate that a bachelor's degree has been conferred, or that you are enrolled in the final semester of a college program leading toward graduation with a bachelor's degree.

-Upon receipt of you completed application, the $50.00 non-refundable application fee and your college transcript, a criminal record check will be completed by the Indiana State Police.
-If you are found to be qualified, we will notify you of exam dates in the near future for which you may register., If you pass the exam, you will be informed by letter from the Indiana Judicial Center.
+Upon receipt of your completed application, the $50.00 non-refundable application fee and your college transcript, you will be notified of exam dates in the near future for which you may register.

 It is your responsibility to see that your application is properly completed and returned to this office with the application fee, and that your college or university sends us your certified transcript.
 The completed application, $50.00 application fee, state photo and certified transcript must be received 3 weeks in advance of a scheduled examination date to allow sufficient time for processing.

-The examination is given the first Thursday of every Month and is at the Indiana Judicial Center located at 30 S. Meridian Street, Suite 900, in downtown Indianapolis.
-The next three available examination dates will be indicated in our letter notifying the applicant that he/she is qualified to take the certification examination.
+The examination is offered once a month at 251 N. Illinois Street, Suite 800, in downtown Indianapolis.
+The next three available examination dates will be indicated in the email notifying the applicant that he/she is qualified to take the certification examination.

 Notes, outlines or other review may be brought with the applicant for last minute review, but will not be allowed during the exam.
 Beverages (e.g., coffee, tea, cola, etc), gum and candy are permitted in the examination room.

-A passing score is seventy percent (70%).
 The score of the examination is kept confidential and is only released if the applicant fails.
-The results will be mailed to the applicant within two weeks following the examination.
-If the applicant is currently employed as a probation officer, a copy of the notification results will be mailed also to his/her chief probation officer and judge (s).
+The results will be e-mailed to the applicant following the examination.
+If the applicant is currently employed as a probation officer, a copy of the notification results will be e-mailed to the chief probation officer.
 No examination results will be released by telephone to anyone at any time.

 Study Guide References & Materials

-The Indiana Judicial Center recommends studying actual statutes and neither requires nor endorses any other study materials.
+The Indiana Office of Court Services recommends studying the study guide provided below and neither requires nor endorses any other study materials.

 Statutory materials may be found in any court law library, probation department, and law firm, including university and public libraries.
 You may also find it helpful to study a dictionary of commonly used legal Terms associated with criminal justice and the courts.